 Six Poems was composed for my good friends Bassam Nashawati and David Riley, who premiered it in May of 1998 in Lexington, Virginia.

-- Jabberwocky (Lewis Carroll) is perhaps the best known of the poems that I have selected.
-Its quirkiness seemed to inspire a set of variations that take the listener on a fun journey, never taking itself too seriously./li>
+A Flea and A Fly in A Flue (Ogden Nash) is perhaps the best known of the poems that I have selected.
+Its quirkiness seemed to inspire a set of variations that take the listener on a fun journey, never taking itself too seriously.